psj8252/psj8252.github.io/about/index.md

 - Developed test infra to evaluate each part of agent with kubernetes and helm enabling easy provision and termination of multiple conversational agents.
 - Applied authorization system for our internal kubernetes cluster using istio authorization policy.
 - Implemented tensorflow savedmodel converting scripts to serve our models on AWS Inferentia machine with neuron package.
+- Conversation module sanity check and trouble shooting with beta release.
+- Developed labeling system and add ranker labeling job for ranker finetune.
+- Extract data from bigquery and make dataset to enable labeling for calculate conversation metrics.

 __SW Maestro__ &emsp; Seoul, Korea
 *Team Leader, Backend Developer, NLP Developer* &emsp; [05.
 2019] - [11.
 2019]